MACKENNADRIES/youra_backend/README.md

   - [x] Owner (a user)
   - [x] Description
   - [x] Image
-  - [ ] Target amount to fundraise
+  - [x] Goal - either offering a random act of kindness or requesting one
   - [x] Whether it is currently open to accepting new supporters or not
   - [x] When the project was created
-- [ ] Ability to “pledge” to a project.
-A pledge should include at least the following attributes:
+- [ ] Ability to "claim" to a random act of kindness offer or request.
+A claim should include at least the following attributes:
-  - [ ] An amount
+  - [x] An amount, or action
-  - [ ] The project the pledge is for
+  - [x] The rak_id the claim is for
   - [x] The supporter/user (i.e. who created the pledge)
-  - [ ] Whether the pledge is anonymous or not
+  - [ ] Whether the claim is anonymous or not
-  - [ ] A comment to go along with the pledge
+  - [x] A comment to go along with the claim
 - [ ] Implement suitable update/delete functionality, e.g. should a project owner be allowed to update a project description?
 - [ ] Implement suitable permissions, e.g. who is allowed to delete a pledge?
 - [ ] Return the relevant status codes for both successful and unsuccessful requests to the API.